DFE-Digital/Enterprise-Security-Architecture/Briefing-Notes/BRF-SEC001 - Web Filtering.md

 This category includes the following:

-- Sites previously confirmed to be malware, phishing, or C2 sites
+- Sites previously confirmed to be malware, phishing, or C2 (Command and Control) sites
 - Unknown domains are classified as high-risk, pending classification by our web filtering provider
 - Sites that are associated with confirmed malicious activity.
 - Bulletproof ISP-hosted sites.